turesnake/tprLearningNotes/Docs/Git/Fork/Fork_0_za.md

 # -------------------------------------- #
-#      Full .
+#      Pull .
 Stash and reapply local changes
 # -------------------------------------- #
 new bing:
 the option "Stash and reapply local changes" refers to a feature that allows you to stash your local changes before pulling changes from a remote repository¹.